Table of Contents

 python swirl.py migrate

-Don't forget to create a SWIRL Super User after flushing the database!
+After flushing the database, don't forget to create a SWIRL Super User.

 Configuring Django